pierobirelloPB/15_min/README.md

 # Isochrones and services accessibility in Vienna.

-How far are we from a 15-minute city?
+How far is Vienna from being a 15-minute city?
+Project to collect POIs, routing and accessibility data.

-Scripts:
+Scripts - in src/data/:
-* src/data/download_pois_networks.py -> download POIs and networks
+* download_pois_networks.py -> download POIs and networks from Open Street Maps.
+* travel_times.py -> create a grid tessellation for the selected city; per each grid cell, obtain and save location of the nearest POI of given category, and the time required to reach it.

+Notebooks - in notebooks/:
+* clustering centroids.ipynb -> a comparison of two methods to group cells into clusters; this is used to reduce the number of API calls.
+* download_pois_networks_example.ipynb -> read and visualize the data collected by the homonymous script.
+* travel_times_example.ipynb -> read and visualize the data collected by the homonimous script.
+* isochrone_function.ipynb -> obtain isochrones centered in given POIs, compute their unions and intersections, visualize on map.

+Data - in data/raw/:
+* ViennaAustria.pkl -> POIs.
+* ViennaAustria_networks.pkl -> street networks.
+* ViennaAustria_r8_hex_grif.pkl -> hexagonal grid.
-* src/data/travel_times.py -> compute time required to reach nearest amenities
+* ViennaAustria_r8_nearest_loc -> nearest locations.

-Notebooks:
+* ViennaAustria_r8_travel_times -> travel times.

+Additional data - in notebooks/:
+* isochrone_overlap_map.html -> isochrones map.
-* notebooks/travel_times_example.ipynb -> visualize POIs and accessibility
+* isochrone_results.json -> results from isochrone_function.ipynb.

 ## Repository structure